Key differences between deeds and agreements

 Execution of agreements

-The execution blocks in this section should only be used for executing agreements.
-The document used in conjunction with this execution block should be expressed throughout to be an agreement rather than a deed.
+The document used in conjunction with the execution block available in the G+T Execution App should be expressed throughout to be an agreement rather than a deed.
 For executing deeds instead, please refer to the Execution of Deeds section of this document.

 Do not use this execution block outside Australia or where the laws of another country may apply